getsafepay/safepay-backend-challenge/README.md

 For example if we wished to purchase `0.5 BTC` then the lowest price would be from Binance at `$43928.77` since there is an offer to sell `0.52573000 BTC` at that price.
 However if we wished to purchase `1 BTC` then the lowest price would be `$47520` from Coinbase since Binance cannot fulfill an order of 1BTC on the order book above.

+If you make any assumptions, trade-offs or de-prioritise features for timeliness then please document these decisions.
+Your submission must have:

+- Instructions to run the code in a `README.md` file
+- Service configuration i.e. a formal mechanism for passing parameters that your service will need to start.
+For example, you may want to pass in the server port, any URLs, secret keys for APIs etc.
+- Unit tests to verify correctness of your submission
+- A modular and cohesive code structure with sensible separation of concerns
+- Appropriate handling for edge cases and errors
+- A commit history so that we know how your submission evolved (You may use [git bundle](https://www.git-scm.com/docs/git-bundle]))

+You need not worry about using a database or message queues for this submission.
+Keep it simple!

 ## Databases

 For the databases portion of the test, create a `/databases` folder.